wagle04/wagle04/README.md

 # 💫 About Me:
-🔭 I’m currently working on being a better developer<br>🌱 I’m currently learning native android and iOS development<br>💬 Ask me about Football, the real on<br>⚡ Fun fact | let it be mystery
+🔭 I’m currently working on being a better developer<br>🌱 I’m currently learning native android and iOS development<br>💬 Ask me about Football, the real one<br>⚡ Fun fact | let it be mystery

 ## 🌐 Socials: